RedisLabs/redislabs-docs/content/platforms/openshift/_index.md

 ## Step 5: Create a database

-In order to create your database, we will log in to the Redis Enterprise UI.
+In order to create your database, login to the Redis Enterprise UI.

 - First, apply port forwarding to your Cluster: